 This is one of the most preferred tools of many experienced project managers.
 It is best suited for very large, complex projects, which have the expertise, time, and budget to get the most out of this comprehensive tool.

 It is just like other Microsoft Office apps.
 However, it has few tutorials or hints which can be hard for newcomers to learn.
 But trained professionals like the extremely granular detail available for each task and resource, whether that resource is a specific person, role, physical material, or something else.

 With it, users can create customizable reports that can be quickly exported to Microsoft PowerPoint for those inevitable management summaries.
 Integration with non-Microsoft tools is limited, however.

-You can tack it onto an existing Office 365 subscription, at a couple of different price points, or purchased it as a one-off piece of software to be installed on a single computer.
+You can tack it onto an existing Office 365 subscription, at a couple of different price points, or purchase it as a one-off piece of software to be installed on a single computer.
 Features differ between versions, but subscription prices for the professional start at $30/month per user.

 Social Media: Facebook, Twitter, Wikipedia, LinkedIn, Pinterest